JetSetIlly/Gopher2600/README.md

 The `DPC+` is supported but the emulator does not currently emulate the `ARM7` present in the `Harmony` cartridge.
 This is planned for the future.

+Missing Formats:

+* X07.
+This was only ever used as far as I know, with `Stella's Stocking` which has never been released (ROM dumped).
+* CDF and CDFJ.
+These are both formats that use the `ARM7` of the `Harmony` cartridge, which has not yet been implemented.

 ## Statistics Viewer

 Playmode and debug mode can both be launched with a statistics viewer available